bexelbie/bexelbie.github.io/_posts/2016-01-12-encryption.md

 Safe Type 2

-: This safe has the same type of key as Safe Type 1, however, in the back of the safe is another door with a numeric keypad.
+: This safe has the same type of key as Safe Type 1, however, on the back of the safe is another door with a numeric keypad.
 The government has a code to open the safe without anyone's knowledge.
 They claim no one else can know the code or guess it.
 They have no legal obligation to tell anyone they opened the safe or if they added or removed anything.[^1]

-**It doesn't matter which safe is good enough for you, my question is "Which safe to do you trust?"**
+**It doesn't matter which safe is good enough for you, my question is "Which safe do you trust enough to insure?"**

 Imagine that you're an insurance company and you insure valuables against theft.
 If things go missing from a safe, you have to pay to replace them unless you can prove that the owner took them or that they weren't stolen (i.e. they were taken by a third party legally).
 Will you provide insurance on Safe Type 1?
 Safe Type 2?

 As for me, I won't insure Safe Type 2.
 The government can remove everything in a completely undetectable way and never have to admit it.
-If someone steals the governments code they can do the same thing and the government has no reason to admit to the theft.
+If someone steals the government's code they can do the same thing and the government has no reason to admit to the theft.
 This means that I will potentially pay a lot of claims for things that weren't actually "stolen" except through a fault in the safe.
-A fault I could have avoided all risk on.
+A fault I can avoid all risk of by refusing to insure Safe Type 2.

 With Safe Type 1, unless someone has figured out how to duplicate the key I know the contents were taken by the owner.
 Case closed, no payout.
 If the key is able to be duplicated there is a tiny window of opportunity for theft while all the safes are re-cored with new locks and keys.[^1]

-Even if this idea works, it probably isn't enough to end this debate quickly.
+Even if this approach to the conversation works, it probably isn't enough to end this debate quickly.
 We need a second set of big guns, lobbyists.
 Therefore, argument number 2:

-## To the financial industry lobbying groups I say:
+## To financial industry lobbying groups I say:

 My credit card agreement gives me effectively 100% protection from fraudulent charges.
 To have this freedom from liability I only need to abide by this condition: